drBenway/pixi-vn-wiki/ink/ink-canvas.md

 To show a canvas element in ***ink***, you can use the `show` operation.

-This operation requires one parameter, the URL or path of the image.
+This operation requires the tag of the canvas element and the URL/path of the image.

 ```ink
 # show image bg /image.png